JuliaTrustworthyAI/ConformalPrediction.jl/README.md

 ## 🙏 Thanks

 To build this package we have made heavy use of this amazing [tutorial](https://arxiv.org/abs/2107.07511) (Angelopoulos and Bates 2021) and also this research [paper](https://arxiv.org/abs/1905.02928).
 The Awesome Conformal Prediction [repository](https://github.com/valeman/awesome-conformal-prediction) (Manokhin, n.d.) has also been a fantastic place to get started.
 Special thanks also to [@aangelopoulos](https://github.com/aangelopoulos), [@valeman](https://github.com/valeman) and others for actively contributing to discussions on here.
+Finally, many thanks to Anthony Blaom ([@ablaom](https://github.com/ablaom)) for many helpful discussions about how to interface this package to `MLJ.jl`.

 ## 🎓 References